Aarhus Convention

 In 2025, the Scottish Parliament hosted a debate on environmental justice and Scottish Ministers were challenged over their record, but refused to give a date for when Scotland would meet its legal obligations under the Convention.

-We also made a complaint to the Aarhus Convention Compliance Committee in March 2025 over the Scottish Civil Justice Council’s failure to publicly consult on its review of court rules, which breached Article 8 public participation requirements.
+In 2025 ERCS also made a complaint to the Aarhus Convention Compliance Committee over the Scottish Civil Justice Council (SCJC)’s failure to publicly consult on its review of court rules, which breached Article 8 public participation requirements.

 We are calling for legal reforms to improve access to justice in Scotland: